 By Gillian B

 This recipe will change your life!
 Seriously.
-Pancakes are back on the menu!
+Pancakes are back on the menu, thanks to these almond butter and squash pancakes!

 It is so easy to make and is the perfect little tasty treat that is great for breakfast, a post-workout snack or even dessert!
 These pancakes are light, fluffy and totally grain-free for a change.
 Paleo friendly, dairy, grain and gluten-free makes this recipe a winner in my book.
 I make them for breakfast whenever I have guests, and they LOVE them!